 What causes ruptured eardrums in dogs?

-Your dog’s eardrum can potentially rupture for a variety of reasons, many of which can be prevented with care.
-Common causes of eardrum ruptures include:
+Your dog’s eardrum can potentially rupture for a variety of reasons, and helping to understand the cause can better inform your treatment options.
+Common causes of canine eardrum ruptures include:

 - Ear infections.
 Chronic ear infections that produce long-term inflammation — such as those seen with allergies — can cause the eardrum to rupture.
 Once ruptured, bacteria and yeast from the outer ear can enter the middle and inner ear, causing a more serious infection.
 Ear infections are the most common cause of a ruptured eardrum.

 - Loud noises.
-While a loud noise at a distance won’t cause your dog’s eardrum to rupture, being too close to an extremely loud noise can be problematic.
-Close exposure to a firework or gunshot can cause a ruptured eardrum.
+While a loud noise at a distance won’t be a problem, close exposure to an extremely loud noise such as fireworks or a gunshot can cause a ruptured eardrum.

-- Trauma.
+- Physical trauma.
 A traumatic injury, such as being struck by a car, can produce such a forceful impact that it ruptures your dog’s eardrum.

 - Eardrum damage from a foreign body in the ear.
-Since a dog’s ear canal is L-shaped instead of straight like ours, it is difficult for an object to puncture the eardrum.
-In very rare cases, a migrating foxtail could rupture an eardrum, but you’d be hard-pressed to damage it with a Q-tip or medication applicator.
+Since a dog’s ear canal is L-shaped instead of straight like ours, it’s not as easy for an object to puncture the eardrum.
+Still, you should exercise caution when cleaning your dog’s ears.
+Don’t use Q-tips, and never push anything into their ear canal.

 If your dog is showing any signs that indicate their eardrum has ruptured, you need to take them to the veterinarian immediately.
-This is especially important if your dog is suffering from an ear infection , which can cause a damaged eardrum.
+This is especially important if your dog may be suffering from an ear infection, which can cause permanent damage.
 Your dog will need medication if an ear infection is present.

-Different ear medications are available to treat the various types of bacterial and yeast infections, along with soothing inflammation.
-However, certain ear medications are contraindicated if the eardrum is ruptured, so don’t start applying a medication you may have at home with a veterinary appointment.
-Small tears in a dog’s eardrum usually heal in two to three weeks.
+Different ear medications are available to treat the various types of bacterial and yeast infections.
+However, certain ear medications are dangerous if the eardrum is ruptured, so don’t start applying a medication you may have at home without a veterinary appointment.

-How will my vet diagnose a ruptured eardrum in my dog?
+How will a vet diagnose a ruptured eardrum in my dog?

 How to prevent your dog’s eardrum from rupturing

 Keep your dog’s ears clean — Keeping your pup’s ears clean is critical for preventing a ruptured eardrum.
 Debris, matted hair, and moisture can trigger an ear infection, and the subsequent inflammation can damage the tympanic membrane.
-Depending on your dog’s ears, they may need weekly cleanings.
-It’s also helpful to clean the ears with a routine ear cleaner after your pup takes a swim or has a bath.
+Just make sure to only use cotton swabs and other cleaning tools on the external part of your dog’s ear; never shove anything inside your dog’s ear canal.

-👉 Check out our guide on the best ear cleaners to keep your pup’s ears spotless.
+👉 Check out our guide on the best dog ear cleaners to keep your pup’s ears spotless.

-Avoid long-term exposure to very loud noises — If you operate loud power tools at home often, or hunt with a gun, keep your dog confined in a quiet place while you do so.
-Limit your four-legged friend’s exposure to loud noises as much as possible to protect their ears.
+Avoid long-term exposure to very loud noises — Keep your dog confined in a quiet place while you mow the lawn or operate loud power tools.
+Limiting your four-legged friend’s exposure to loud noises as much as possible helps to protect their ears from permanent hearing damage.

 Be a smarter pet parent